-	Therefore, at the start of your studies, you are required to enrol online with both universities, and in each subsequent academic year with the University of the Highlands and Islands.
+At the start of your studies, and in each subsequent academic year, you are required to enrol online.
+You will receive an email from the Graduate School with instructions and it is vital you do this promptly to ensure access to university systems.
 You must update your details in the student records system, UHI Records, if your situation changes in any way e.g. change of address or contact details.

 Once registered on our student records system, you will be allocated a username, e-mail address and password.
 You will retain the same username throughout your time at university, but you will have to re-register at the start of each academic year to ensure continued access to systems.